ethereum/consensus-specs/specs/phase0/p2p-interface.md

 For reference, the type bounds can be computed ahead of time, [as per this example](https://gist.github.com/protolambda/db75c7faa1e94f2464787a480e5d613e).
 It is advisable to derive these lengths from the SSZ type definitions in use, to ensure that version changes do not cause out-of-sync type bounds.

+#### Why is the message size defined in terms of application payload?

+When transmitting messages over gossipsub and / or req/resp, we want to ensure that the same payload sizes are supported no matter the underlying transport, decoupling the consensus layer from libp2p-induced overhead and the particular transmission strategy.

+To derive "encoded size limits" from desired application sizes we take into account snappy compression and framing overhead.

+In the case of gossipsub, the protocol supports sending multiple application payloads as well as mixing application data with control messages in each gossipsub frame - the limit is set such that at least one max-sized application-level message together with a small amount (1kb) of gossipsub overhead is allowed - implementations are free to pack multiple smaller application messages into a single gossipsub frame, and / or combine it with control messages as they see fit.

+The limit is set on the uncompressed payload size in particular to protect against decompression bombs - although

+#### Why is there a limit on message sizes at all?

+The message size limit protects against several forms of DoS and network-based amplification attacks and provide upper bounds for resource (network, memory) usage in the client based on protocol requirements to decode, buffer, cache, store and re-transmit messages which in turn translate into performance and protection tradeoffs, ensuring capacity to handle worst cases during recovery from network instability.

+In particular, blocks which at the time of writing is the only message type without a practical SSZ-derived upper bound on size cannot be fully verified synchronously as part of gossipsub validity checks meaning that there exist cases where invalid messages signed by a validator may be amplified by the network.

 ## libp2p implementations matrix